-A Simulation of the perceived contrast image.
-This image (right) instead of the original bandpass-filtered images (left).
+Fig. 3.
+Simulation of the perceived contrast image.
+This image was reconstructed by adding the local band-limited contrast images (right) instead of the original bandpass-filtered images (left).

 Fig. 4.
 Illustration of the different effects of linear rescaling on patterns of different spatial frequency composition.
 The compound gratings at the right were linearly scaled equally (2×), resulting in their respective gratings on the left.
 The amplitudes of the two sinusoidal components in each image pair are equal, and the high-frequency component is of the same period in all images.
 Note the relative increase in contrast of this component in the lower-left-hand image compared with the upper-left-hand image.